How to Make a Macrame Plant Hanger

 Let’s jump into it!

-How Do You Keep Your Macramé Plant Hanger Even?
+How Do You Keep Your Macrame Plant Hanger Even?

 The key is to tie your knots at the same height on each group of cords.

-Pause after every few knots to check the length, and do not hesitate to slide knots up or down before tying the bottom.
+Then you have to pause after every few knots to check the length, and do not hesitate to slide knots up or down before tying the bottom.

 Save this article for later